Anassatti/TestAutomation/README.md

 ***Product layers***

 **The Test Generation Layer**
                     Responsible from supports the manual design of test cases.
-It provides the means for designing test cases **The Test Definition Layer**
+It provides the means for designing test cases.

+**The Test Definition Layer**

  Responsible from supports the definition and implementation of test suites and/or test cases.
-It separates the test definition from the SUT and/or test system technologies and tools
+It separates the test definition from the SUT and/or test system technologies and tools.

 **The Test Execution Layer**

 Responsible from supports the execution of test cases and test logging.
 It provides a test execution tool to execute the selected tests automatically and a logging and reporting component.

 **The Test Adaptation Layer**

 Responsible from provides the necessary code to adapt the automated tests for the various components or interfaces of the SUT.
-It provides different adaptors for connecting to the SUT via APIs, protocols, services, and others
+It provides different adaptors for connecting to the SUT via APIs, protocols, services, and others.

 These layers comply with below principles that support easy development, evolution, maintenance: